Prostatitis is a major issue for the male population. With a prevalence rate of 8.2%, it is affecting people’s quality of life.

 Prostatitis and PSA

-The prostate gland cells are known for producing a protein called PSA or prostate-specific antigen.
+The prostate gland cells produce a protein called PSA or prostate-specific antigen.
 When there are high levels of PSA in the system, it could indicate prostate cancer.
 However, that’s not always the case.

 Other things could affect the PSA in the male body.
 For example, an infection, benign prostatic hyperplasia (gland enlargement), or ejaculation.
-Just looking at the PSA levels is not enough to know how well your prostate health is doing.
-That’s why you need to test the multiple factors around PSA that will help you figure out what kind of urinary problem you are dealing with.
+But just looking at the PSA levels is not enough to know how well your prostate health is doing.
+Therefore, that’s why you need to test the multiple factors around PSA that will help you figure out what kind of urinary problem you are dealing with.

 Prostatitis and PSA go hand in hand.
 Since the condition can irritate, inflame, or enlarge the prostate, it can also increase the PSA levels.
 But, do have in mind that the PSA levels tend to rise with age.
 Thus, having prostatitis on top of that can drastically affect the PSA levels.